From holy spirit to Holy Ghost

 In his A New Pentecost?
 (1975), Suenens wrote: "The power of the Spirit is at work deep within the heart of the Church, breathing into it a fresh youthfulness.
 Everything points to the fact that we are living at a turning point in the history of the Church [emphasis added]."

-This turning point includes the regathering of Protestants back to the bosom of the Mother Church via the Holy Spirit Renewals.
-These renewals, incidentally, do not hinge on a person's theological base.
-One can remain devoted (or be converted) to Roman Catholic ideology and still "get the Spirit."
+This turning point includes the regathering of Protestants back to the Mother Church via the Holy Spirit Renewals.

 Access to the Holy Ghost was being democratized.
-Anyone — not merely the Catholic elite — could "get" the Spirit, as long as they were open to His purposes and didn't question the underlying theology or the bizarre, even unholy, experiences accompanying His reception.
+Anyone—not merely the Catholic elite—could "get" the Spirit, as long as they were open to His purposes and didn't question the underlying theology or passive, demeaning experiences accompanying His reception.

 Source: Personal communications with the late Biblical Aramaic scholar Asher O. Jarck of Karslruhe, Germany.

 A Greek Orthodox Armenian who was born and raised in Jaffa, Israel, Hinn was spiritually nurtured in a Catholic school.
-"I considered myself to be a Catholic ...
+"I considered myself to be a Catholic...
 Was I a Catholic?
 Absolutely.
 Catholicism was my prayer life."
-As he grew up he came to adore Kathryn Kuhlman, the Pentecostal evangelist, and wanted to be like her.
+As he grew up he came to adore the Pentecostal evangelist Kathryn Kuhlman (1907-1976), and wanted to be like her.
 In time, Hinn says, the Holy Spirit appeared to him in a vision which led to his worship of the Third Person.

 In his book Good Morning, Holy Spirit (1990), Hinn attempts to overcome Christian resistance to worshiping the Holy Ghost.
 Time and again, he strokes his readers: